Colloquium: Mechanical formalisms for tissue dynamics: Choices and methods

 In order to test and calibrate a continuum model, it is generally necessary to extract continuum information from other sources such as discrete simulations or experiments on tissues with cell-scale resolution. {Analysis} tools have been developed in recent years to process segmented experimental movies in order to extract tensorial quantities {from cell contours, which might include} {the elastic deformation} and the plastic deformation rate~\cite{Graner2008}; {for completeness,} these tools are {recalled} in Appendix~\ref{app:in-situ-measure-tensors}.

 The continuum models describing amorphous cellular materials can be tensorial and {can} incorporate viscoelastoplastic behaviour \cite{Ortega,Preziosi2010,Benito2008,Benito2012,Cheddadi2011}.
-In addition to the viscous and elastic behaviour expected for a complex fluid {that} can store elastic deformation {in its microstructure}, one incorporates the ingredient of plasticity capturing irreversible structural changes, more specifically here local reorganisations of the individual cells due to relative motion and neighbour exchange, {as well as} plasticity within the cells.
+In addition to the viscous and elastic behaviour expected for a complex fluid {that} can store elastic deformation {in its microstructure}, one incorporates the ingredient of plasticity.
+It captures irreversible structural changes, more specifically here {\em (i)} local rearrangements of the individual cells (see Fig.~\ref{fig:T1}), {\em (ii)} cell division or {\em (iii)} plasticity within the cells.
 A viscoelastoplastic model assembling these ingredients could capture the different {``}short-time{''} phenomena described in Section~\ref{sec:ingredients} and at the same time display a viscous liquid-like behaviour on longer time scales.

 In the following, we choose to concentrate on continuum models, drawing inspiration both from models of (non-living) amorphous cellular materials such as liquid foams~\cite{Cantat2013}, and from models of living matter that incorporate ingredients such as cell division~\cite{Ranft2010} and orientational order~\cite{Lee2011,Koepf2013}.